 For the feminists around me, our 21st-century feminists, maleness itself is the root of all evil.
 So although I’ve long believed women and men are equal (that quaint old 20th-century notion!) it makes no difference now.
 I’m guilty as charged.
 And always will be.

-For our SJWs (“social justice warriors”, if you don’t know the term) Europe and Western cultural traditions are to be denigrated and fought at every turn.
+For our SJWs, Europe and Western cultural traditions are to be denigrated and fought at every turn.
 I study and cherish European culture, and the American culture that stems from it.
-But the important thing about Europe now is no longer its humanistic learning, its concept of rights and law, its philosophy and literature--no, it’s the abstract evil of this thing called “whiteness”.
+But the important thing about Europe now is no longer its humanistic learning, its concept of rights and law, its philosophy and literature--no, it’s this abstract evil called “whiteness”.
 Again: I’m guilty as charged.

 For the “new atheists” and the many secularist keeners who get their soundbites from them, progress means openly and loudly mocking people of faith because, well, religions are silly, backward, and outdated, especially, of course, Western religions.
 This crowd has been setting the tone for more and more of our young people.
 Well, here you find me again: Guilty as charged.